TheBastionBot/BastionGitHubBot/README.md

   Blocks merging of pull requests, if it's a work in progress.

-  It determines if a PR is a work in progress, if the PR title contains the phrase *WIP*, *Work in Progress* or *Do not Merge*
+  It determines if a PR is a work in progress, if the PR title or a label contains the phrase *WIP*, *Work in Progress* or *Do not Merge*

 - **Issue Welcome Comments**